badabingbreda/Beaver-Menu-Hamburger/README.md

 # Beaver Menu Hamburger

-Beaver Menu Hamburger is an easy addon to replace the menu icon for the Beaver Builder Menu Module.
+Beaver Menu Hamburger is an easy addon to replace the menu icon for the Beaver Builder Menu Module with a CSS animated icon.

 It's based entirely on work done by Jonsuh: https://github.com/jonsuh/hamburgers